Supply chain strategic planning and modeling for decision-support

 The most important financial and investment decisions are made at this level, therefore their impact on the businesses’ bottom line is substantial.
 That is why supply chain strategic planning is considered a critical component of supply chain management.

-Modeling for data-driven and informed decisions
+Supply chain modeling for data-driven and informed decisions

-At this level of planning, it is necessary to consider many factors and constraints, numerous indicators, types of costs, and connections between them, as well as to understand the supply chain structure.
-When planning changes, a company would need a tool to test different options and safely look into the future.
-Supply chain modeling is perfect for this task.
+At strategic and tactical levels of planning, it is necessary to consider many factors and constraints, numerous indicators, types of costs, and connections between them, as well as to understand the supply chain structure.

 Although Excel is one of the most common tools in supply chain management, it has limitations.
 Spreadsheets fail to describe all intricacies of a supply chain network, connections between its elements, and factors that could affect operations.